Bookroo/bookroo.github.io/_posts/2017-10-25-Mother's-Advice-for-Perfect-ACT/SAT-Scores.md

 **Buy Books**

 Last but not least, the mother shared the importance of buying books.
-She said, "[D]on't forget to buy books.
-Research proves book owners have smarter children . . .
-When families own books they are much more likely to all read them and discuss concepts and characters (which is where the real learning begins!)."
+As she said, "[D]on't forget to buy books."
+She explained that frequenting the library is not enough because "[r]esearch proves book owners have smarter children" and cited to this [study](http://www.sciencedirect.com/science/article/pii/S0276562410000090).
+She also encouraged families to take time to discuss together the books they read, explaining that such discussions are "where the real learning begins!"

 --